zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    a TLS extension.
 See :rfc:`6960` for more details on OCSP.

-   :f: The file.
+   :param f: The file.

-   :status: The status of the OCSP response (e.g. succesful, malformedRequest, tryLater).
+   :param status: The status of the OCSP response (e.g. succesful, malformedRequest, tryLater).

-   :version: Version of the OCSP response (typically - for version 1).
+   :param version: Version of the OCSP response (typically - for version 1).

-   :responderId: The id of the OCSP responder; either a public key hash or a distinguished name.
+   :param responderId: The id of the OCSP responder; either a public key hash or a distinguished name.

-   :producedAt: Time at which the reply was produced.
+   :param producedAt: Time at which the reply was produced.

-   :signatureAlgorithm: Algorithm used for the OCSP signature.
+   :param signatureAlgorithm: Algorithm used for the OCSP signature.

-   :certs: Optional list of certificates that are sent with the OCSP response; these typically
+   :param certs: Optional list of certificates that are sent with the OCSP response; these typically
           are needed to perform validation of the reply.

    .. zeek:see:: ocsp_request ocsp_request_certificate ocsp_response_status